Self-directed support

 • Option 4 – You choose a mixture of the above three options.

-You and the professional agree the final plan.
+You and the professional will agree on the final plan.

 Step 6 – Support